Joaquín Muñoz (footballer, born 1992)

-Joaquín Emanuel Muñoz Esparza (born 17 August 1992) is a Chilean footballer who plays as a goalkeeper for Deportes Concepción in the Segunda División Profesional de Chile.
+Joaquín Emanuel Muñoz Esparza (born 17 August 1992) is a Chilean footballer who plays as a goalkeeper for Magallanes.

 Career

 After spending almost all his career with Audax Italiano, with a stint on loan to Municipal La Pintana in 2010–11, he ended his contract with them in December 2023.

-In 2024, he joined Deportes Concepción in the Segunda División Profesional de Chile.
+In 2024, Muñoz joined Deportes Concepción in the Segunda División Profesional de Chile.
+He left them at the end of 2025.

+On 7 January 2026, Muñoz joined Magallanes.